-The ATO can impose severe penalties on SMSF trustees for the illegal or unauthorised early release of super funds.
-These penalties can include very heavy fines (up to $420,000 for individual trustees and up to $1.1 million for corporate trustees) and up to five years imprisonment.
+The ATO can impose severe financial penalties and/or imprisonment on SMSF trustees for the illegal or unauthorised early release of super funds.

 What are the tax implications?

-If you’re approved to access some of your super early on compassionate grounds, the amount is paid and taxed as a lump sum.
-If you’re aged under 60, the amount will be taxed between 17 and 22 per cent.
+If you’re approved to access some of your super early on grounds of severe financial hardship, the amount is paid and taxed as a lump sum.

 It’s important to understand that any early super payments you receive will usually count towards your taxable income in the year that they’re received.
 This can also affect your eligibility for government welfare payments and liabilities like child support.

-While temporary access to super due to the coronavirus, or access under the usual severe financial hardship rules, provides a welcome safety net, it should be regarded as a last resort.
+While early access to super under the severe financial hardship rules provides a welcome safety net, it should be regarded as a last resort.

 Remember that your super is designed to fund your retirement, so any early withdrawal now will impact the amount you’ll have available when you retire.
 You’ll also lose the power of compound interest on the withdrawn funds.
 That power can be substantial over time.